-The Historical Commission is planning to bring a Demolition Delay Bylaw to Town Meeting (May 16th) for approval by the town.
+The Historical Commission is planning to bring a Demolition Delay Bylaw to Town Meeting (Fall 2016) for approval by the town.
 The bylaw is proposed to be enacted for the purpose of preserving and protecting significant buildings or other structures within the Town of Maynard which constitute or reflect distinctive features of the architectural, cultural, economic, political or social history of the Town and to limit the detrimental effect of demolition of such buildings on the character and value of real property resources of the Town.

 Through this Bylaw, owners of Preferably Preserved buildings are encouraged to seek out alternative options that will preserve, rehabilitate or restore such buildings and residents of the Town are alerted to impending demolitions of significant buildings.
 By preserving and protecting significant buildings, this Bylaw promotes the public welfare by making the Town a more attractive and desirable place in which to live and work.

 Download the current version of the proposed bylaw.
 (Approved by the Historical Commission on 21-Jan-2016).

 The Commission is currently planning a series of education events and a public hearing on the bylaw.
 Residents are encouraged to review the bylaw and submit comments to the Commission chair at: email@example.com or attend a future Commission meeting.

 - Public Hearing #1 – Thursday, May 19th at 7pm, Maynard Public Library